Necrotizing Enterocolitis

 Basics

-Necrotizing enterocolitis (NEC) is a severe acquired GI disorder that occurs in the newborn period and consists of diffuse necrotic injury to the bowel, which can result in perforation or subserosal collections of gas.
+Necrotizing enterocolitis (NEC) is a life-threatening gastrointestinal (GI) emergency that occurs in the newborn period and consists of diffuse necrotic injury to the bowel, which can result in perforation or subserosal collections of gas.
 The entire GI tract is susceptible, but the most frequently involved areas are the distal small bowel and proximal colon.
 Lesions vary from being diffuse areas of patchy necrosis to more isolated focal disease.
 Systemic signs and symptoms related to the inflammatory GI injury are accompanied by characteristic radiographic findings of pneumatosis.

-- NEC typically has an onset at 1–3 weeks of life (3–20 days) after the initiation of enteral feedings.
+- NEC typically has an onset at 2 to 5 weeks of life (3 to 20 days after the initiation of enteral feedings).
 The more premature the infant, the longer the child is at risk for developing NEC, with cases reported as late as 3 months of age.

 - NEC affects mostly premature infants, but up to 10% of cases occur in term infants.

-- The incidence of NEC is variable and ranges from 1 to 7% of all neonatal intensive care unit admissions or 1–3 per 1,000 live births.
+- The incidence of NEC is variable and ranges from 1% to 7% of all neonatal intensive care unit admissions or 1 to 3 per 1,000 live births.

 - Preterm infants account for the vast majority of total NEC cases; the risk increases with decreasing gestational age and birth weight.